FluffyCrunch/Mini-Projects/DL/README.md

 ## 📄 License

-This project is open source and available under the MIT License.
+This project is for educational purposes only.
+Use responsibly and only on systems you own or have explicit permission to test.

 ---